 What jobs are expected of me as a graduate student?

 This varies widely by graduate assistantship site.
 Graduate assistants are an integral part of each office’s operations, and can expect to counsel students, coordinate programs, and collaborate on a variety of projects.
 The goal of the assistantship is to compliment the academic program, so responsibilities may evolve as students proceed through the program.
 The position descriptions on this web site provide detailed expectations for each assistantship.

 How are graduate assistants paid?
 Do they get paid extra for work over breaks or summer?

 Graduate assistants fill out a time sheet every two weeks for the hours they work.
-50% Graduate Assistants should work at least 20 hours a week, while 72.5% graduate assistants work 29 hours per week.
+50% Graduate Assistants should work at least 20 hours a week.
 Each department handles break periods differently, some allow graduate assistants to increase their hours to be paid more and some do not.
 Some assistantships require summer work, while others provide the option, and others do not offer summer work opportunities.

 How long am I allowed to keep this position?

 Most assistantships are one-year appointments.
 Some prefer a two-year commitment.
 The position descriptions on this web site provide details.
 Students who wish to change assistantship sites for their second year may interview with new offices.